aosabook/500lines/flow-shop/chapter.md

     print_solution(data, perm)
 ````

-The input can be any one of the Taillard problem files (a standard in flow shop scheduling), and we describe the parsing shortly.
-The files can be found at the following URL:
+We describe the parsing of Taillard problem files shorty, and the files themselves can be found at the following URL:
 * http://mistic.heig-vd.ch/taillard/problemes.dir/ordonnancement.dir/ordonnancement.html

 The solve method expects the ```data``` variable to be a list containing the activity durations for each job -- one list of integers for each job will be in ```data```.
 The ```solve``` method starts by initializing a global set of strategies (to be described below).
 The key aspect to consider here, is that we use ```strat_*``` variables to maintain statistics on each of the strategies.
 This aids in selecting the strategy dynamically during the solving process.